 Staff

-Prior to joining the Network for Youth Success in 2013, she was a Quality Advisor at Dallas Afterschool where she coached numerous programs to help them improve overall quality.
-Alli planned and implemented programming with middle school students for three years at the Old Firehouse Teen Center in Virginia and served as a Drama Specialist and Team Leader at Camp McLean.
+Prior to her time at the Network, Alli served as a Quality Advisor at Dallas Afterschool, coaching programs to improve overall quality.
+She also spent three years planning and implementing programming for middle school students at the Old Firehouse Teen Center in Virginia and worked as a Drama Specialist and Team Leader at Camp McLean.
 Alli holds a Bachelor of Arts in Drama with a minor in Economics from the University of Virginia.
-She was one of the Riley Institute’s 2014-2015 White-Riley-Peterson Policy Fellows and one of National AfterSchool Association’s Next Generation Leaders in 2014.
+She was a 2014-2015 White-Riley-Peterson Policy Fellow through the Riley Institute and was recognized as one of National AfterSchool Association’s Next Generation Leaders in 2014.

 Erin Broderick, Vice President of Quality and Capacity Building, Capital Region